-The graph below provides an indication of the rapid informal structure growth within informal settlements across the city over the period 2013/14 - 2022/23 which is as a result of the expansion of existing informal settlements as well as unlawful land occupation incidents.
-Despite the slight decrease in informal structures for the period 2022/23, the growth of informality remains high.
+The graph below provides an indication of the rapid informal structure growth within informal settlements across the city over the period 2013/14 - 2022/23. which is as a result of the expansion of existing informal settlements as well as unlawful land occupation incidents.

-Figure 6: Growth in number of informal structures for the period 2013/14 - 2022/23
+Figure 9: Growth in number of informal structures for the period 2013/14 - 2022/23